timfjord/locator/README.md

 ## Development

-To run a pry session:
+To start a pry session:

     $ bin/console